DtxdF/BreadBad/README.md

-        region          ::       See the region of the defined ip region_name     ::       See the name belonging to the defined ip TimeZone        ::       See the time zone of the defined ip
+        region          ::       See the region of the defined ip region_name     ::       See the name belonging to the defined ip TimeZone        ::       See the time zone of the defined ip Google_Maps     ::       Show the link of google maps zipCode         ::       Show the zip code
+        all_information ::       Show the all information from the ip address

 Geolocation to you: